 This past weekend, I did something big.
-I swallowed my nerves and headed out solo to go to Borderless Live – a festival style conference event for content creators.
+I swallowed my nerves and headed out solo to go to Borderless Live.
+Borderless Live is a festival style conference event for content creators.
 As you would imagine with a name like Borderless, it was mostly focussed on travel content creation and linking travel influencers with travel brands.
 The conference took place at the Tobacco Docks in East London the first weekend of September.

 Attending your first influencer/ content creator event